Fidelity criticizes money manager Fisher, who loses Philadelphia as client

-BOSTON (Reuters) - Fidelity Investments on Tuesday said it was reviewing its relationship with money manager Ken Fisher and Philadelphia’s board of pensions said it terminated its business with his firm after Fisher allegedly made disparaging remarks about women at a conference last week.
+BOSTON (Reuters) - Fidelity Investments on Tuesday said it was reviewing its relationship with money manager Ken Fisher while Philadelphia’s board of pensions terminated its business with his firm after he allegedly made disparaging remarks about women last week.

-Known to investors through frequent ads on television for his investment advice, Fisher already lost Michigan as a client last week.
+Known to investors through frequent television ads for his investment advice, Fisher had already lost business with Michigan’s retirement system last week and faces scrutiny from other similar funds, including in Florida, even as he and his firm try to make amends.

-The setbacks for Fisher come in the wake of the #MeToo movement, which has exposed widespread patterns of sexual harassment or abuse of women in multiple spheres of American life and ended the careers of dozens of powerful men in media, politics, entertainment and business.
+Fisher’s setbacks come in the wake of the #MeToo movement, which has exposed widespread sexual harassment or abuse of women in multiple spheres of American life and ended the careers of dozens of powerful men in media, politics, entertainment and business.

 Philadelphia’s board of pensions terminated Fisher Investments as an investment manager because of “inappropriate statements” made at a conference last week, a city spokesman said on Tuesday.
 The city’s retirement system had roughly $54 million under management with Fisher, the spokesman said.